exaexa/panelbuilder/README.md

 panelbuilder()
 ```

-You should get a browser window open with the panelbuilder UI running.
+You should get a browser window open with the PanelBuildeR UI running.

 ## Quick How-To